First Snow On Winter Road Trip Return To Toronto

 Ending Our Day With A Utah Sunset

 Re-packing the car before 7am, we checked the roads to see how slippery they would be.
 While we knew we still had some mountains to drive through, we would be surprised to find that most of the day we were driving through mountains as we went through Oregon into Idaho and then finishing up in Utah.
+I’ve got to tell you about the drama that unfolded in Oregon though!
+We were set for a long day of driving until it transpired that we couldn’t find the car keys!
+We ended up looking up a locksmith Medford Oregon only to find the keys in my coat pocket just as he arrived to sort it out!

 We were not far out of Pendleton before we saw signs to chain up and flashing road signs warning of winds and ice.
 Before long we were slowed right down as snow was blowing across the roads right at freezing.
 We were worried about icing even though the road was mostly wet.